sharwell/developer.rackspace.com/docs/files/samples/get_object_temp_url.rst

     :rackspace_temp_url_key => 'super secret squirrels'
   )

-  # Now, you can create a temporary url for any file!
+  # Now, you can create a temporary url for any file you access from that
-  # The first argument is the expiration timestamp for the generated URL,
+  # @client with the #url method.
+Its argument is the expiration time for
-  # expressed as seconds since the epoch (1970-01-01 00:00).
+  # the generated URL, expressed as seconds since the epoch (1970-01-01 00:00).

   temp_url = file.url(Time.now.to_i + 600)